scarletti-ben/template-codespaces-html/README.md

   │   └─ style.css
   │
   ├─ .gitignore
+  ├─ package.json
   └─ README.md
 ```

+## `package.json`
+Specifies dependencies for the project, you can install them via `npm install` in the directory that contains `package.json`

 ## `.devcontainer/`
 Contains configuration for `GitHub Codespaces` and `VSCode Dev Containers`